 Frequent pumping, liquid at the surface, gurgling sounds or slow drainage of sinks, shower, or toilets and especially liquid flowing back into your basement are symptoms indicative of a failed septic system.

-Once we are in receipt of all required information, you can be approved for a loan in as little as 24 hours.
+Once we are in receipt of all required information, your application can be accepted in as little as 48 hours.
 Applications requiring additional review may take longer.

-This decision is up to the homeowner.
-We recommend 3 bids, however this is not a requirement.
-You should obtain as many bids as you feel are necessary in order to obtain a competitive bid.
-Once you receive bids, you should forward copies of them to AquiFund for review.
+The decision is up to the homeowner.
+We recommend 3 bids, however, this is not a requirement.
+The homeowner should obtain as many bids as they feel is necessary to obtain a competitive bid.
+All obtained bids, including the homeowner’s accepted bid, should be forwarded to Cape Cod AquiFund for review.

-You will be billed directly by Barnstable County and you will make payment on a monthly basis directly to Barnstable County.
+You will be billed directly by Cape Cod AquiFund, and you will make payments on a monthly basis directly to Cape Cod AquiFund.

 The maximum term is 20 years.